fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11c.md

 Extend the workflow with a step to deploy your application to Heroku.

-<i>**Hint**: try using a ready-made heroku deploy action that has been developed by the community.
-For example https://github.com/AkhileshNS/heroku-deploy.</i>
+The below assumes that you use the ready-made Heroku deploy action [AkhileshNS/heroku-deploy](https://github.com/AkhileshNS/heroku-deploy) that has been developed by the community.

-You need the autorization <i>token</i> for the deployment.
+You need the autorization token that you just created for the deployment.
 The proper way to pass it's value to GitHub Actions is to use repository secrets:

 ![repo secret](../../images/11/10.png)